AdnilB/F1ChampsAngular/README.md

 ## How to run the project

+Step1: Download the project.

+Step2: Navigate to project route.
+Run 'npm i' to install the node packages (Node has to be installed in order to run this command)

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`
+Step3: Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/` on your browser to access the application.

 ## How to run the unit tests